What to visit in June?

 28.05.2022 - 16.07.2022

-Stimulated by his curiosity in relation to scientific puzzles, Daniel Lergon experiences light effects and chemical reactions.
-Although he calls himself as a painter, he rarely uses ink.
-In initial work, such as Cold Fire (2008), he applied transparent varnish on high -tech fabrics, exploring optics and perception, while in Lapetus (2010), he used retro -rhelative materials to highlight the contrast between light and dark.
-In recent works, he combined elementary metals such as copper powder, zinc and iron oxidized with water to form ephemeral patterns.
-Lergon believes in a phenomenological approach to the experience of a work of art, maintaining that the space of a painting acts as a "its own space", in which there is a personal reaction to physical matter.
+Spurred on by his curiosity about scientific puzzles, Daniel Lergon experiments with light effects and chemical reactions.
+Although he calls himself a painter, he rarely uses paint.
+In early works, such as Cold Fire (2008), he applied transparent varnish to high-tech fabrics, exploring optics and perception, while in Lapetus (2010), he used retroreflective materials to highlight the contrast between light and dark.
+In recent works, he combined elemental metals such as powdered copper, zinc and oxidized iron with water to form ephemeral patterns.
+Lergon believes in a phenomenological approach to the experience of a work of art, maintaining that the space of a painting functions as a “space of its own”, in which one has a personal reaction to physical matter.

-The abstract, white, toxic and volatile exposure, title of a piece of 1997, is the first major exhibition that takes place after the death of Julião Sarmento, gathering a very significant set of works that marked his career and whose selection resulted from a close collaboration of the artist with the curator of the exhibition, Catherine David.
+The exhibition Abstract, White, Toxic and Volatile, title of a 1997 piece, is the first major exhibition to be held after the death of Julião Sarmento, bringing together a very significant set of works that marked his career and whose selection resulted from close collaboration between the artist and the exhibition’s curator, Catherine David.

-It was a project by which the artist fought and in which he worked in an extraordinary way.
+It was a project for which the artist fought and in which he committed himself in an extraordinary way.
 The layout of this exhibition and the arrangement of the works in the rooms were finalized two months before his death.
-For Julião, the installation of his work in space was an integral part of the works he exposed, since he considered the relationship between work, the space that surrounds him, and the viewer.
-Abstract, white, toxic and volatile is an exhibition in which Julião is very present and in which we may not only feel the sensuality of its textures and the complexity of its compositions, but also to discover its delicate, delicate and wicked images of a huge plastic and theoretical sophistication.
+For Julião, the installation of his works in the space was an integral part of the works he exhibited, as he considered the relationship established between the work, the space that surrounds it and the spectator to be of capital importance.
+Abstract, White, Toxic and Volatile is an exhibition in which Julião is very present and in which we can not only feel the sensuality of his textures and the complexity of his compositions, but also discover his enigmatic, delicate and perverse images, in a enormous plastic and theoretical sophistication.
 His works do not present conclusions, theses or hypotheses.
-They do not ask questions, nor give answers; Rather, they propose to us that we get into their game between concealment and revelation, and that we build our stories.
+They don't ask questions or give answers; rather, they propose that we play their game between dissimulation and revelation, and that we build our stories.

-Julião Sarmento He was born in Lisbon on May 4, 1948.
-He attended the eSbal architecture and painting courses between 1967 and 1974.
-He was one of the Portuguese artists with a more solidly signed international career, having built an artistic course of enormous coherence, wealth and intensity .
+Julião Sarmento was born in Lisbon on May 4, 1948.
+He attended the Architecture and Painting courses at ESBAL between 1967 and 1974.
+He was one of the Portuguese artists with a more solidly established international career, having built an artistic path of enormous coherence, richness and intensity .

-In permanent renewal and close connection with the artistic practices of his time, ranging from post-pop to today, he used a great diversity of means and techniques, such as photography, painting, collage, drawing, sculpture, performance and film, for Implement a concise vocabulary of ambiguous images.
-The artist was greatly influenced by the Anglo-Saxon culture and the themes and images of literature and cinema, much present in his works through citations and montages.
-His work has a performative and theatrical dimension, cumulative by the permanent calling of timeless themes and representations - such as women, sexuality, transgression, memory, duality, house, the word - which function as structuring axes of their constructions.
-His career begins in the seventy decade, more precisely in 1974, when he begins to use photography not as a means of representation but before to capture, enumerate and enach situations, focus on the details.
+In constant renewal and in close connection with the artistic practices of his time, ranging from post-pop to the present day, he used a wide variety of media and techniques, such as photography, painting, collage, drawing, sculpture, performance and film, to deploy a concise vocabulary of ambiguous images.
+The artist was greatly influenced by Anglo-Saxon culture and by the themes and images of literature and cinema, which are very present in his works through quotations and montages.
+Her work has a performative and theatrical dimension, accumulative due to the constant summoning of timeless themes and representations — such as women, sexuality, transgression, memory, duality, the house, the word — that function as structuring axes of her work. constructions.
+His career began in the seventies, more precisely in 1974, when he began to use photography not as a means of representation but rather to capture, enumerate and stage situations, focusing on details.

-His paintings confront fragments, images of glamor and violence, with the word, which appears as a way of researching the ambivalence of things, as a game of meanings between what manifests itself and what is hidden.
-This fragmentary dimension that Julião Sarmento It explores in his works throughout his career is simplifying and progressively purifying in the eighties and ninety years, when his painting becomes more contained, more minimal.
+His paintings confront fragments, images of glamor and violence, with the word, which appears as a way of researching the ambivalence of things, as a game of meanings between what is manifested and what is hidden.
+This fragmentary dimension that Julião Sarmento explored in his works throughout his career, progressively simplified and refined in the eighties and nineties, when his painting became more restrained, more minimal.

-It is in the eighties that Julião Sarmento It becomes known as a painter, connoted with the so -called 'return to painting', which begins its international journey, participating in the Kassel document in 1982 and 1987.
-The period of its white paintings, in which the graphite drawing on background predominates predominates predominates White and in which the female figure is represented with huge containment and subtlety, coincides with the full national consecration by representing Portugal in the 46th Biennial of Venice, in 1997.
-Equally important were their collaborations with Atom Egoyan, in the 48th Biennial From Venice, in 2001, and with John Baldessari and Lawrence Weiner, in a film made in 2004.
-The work that was the target of numerous exhibitions in large national and international institutions, and there were many art historians and art critics, such as Germano Celant, Alexander Melo, Nancy Spector, Delfim Sardo, Hubertus Gabner, James Lingwood, Adrian Searle, Louise Neri, among others, who became interested and wrote about his works. - Rita Louigai, Artistic Director
+It was in the eighties that Julião Sarmento becomes known as a painter, associated with the so-called «return to painting», and who begins his international journey, participating in the Kassel documenta in 1982 and 1987.
+The period of his White Paintings, in which graphite drawing on background predominates white and in which the female figure is represented with enormous restraint and subtlety, coincides with full national acclaim when he represented Portugal at the 46th Venice Biennale, in 1997.
+Equally important were his collaborations with Atom Egoyan, at the 48th Bienal of Venice, in 2001, and with John Baldessari and Lawrence Weiner, in a film made in 2004. alexander Melo, Nancy Spector, Delfim Sardo, Hubertus Gabner, James Lingwood, Adrian Searle, Louise Neri, among others, who were interested and wrote about his works. — Rita Lougares, Artistic Director

-Between the words and the silences - works of the Norlinda and José Lima collection
+Between Words and Silences – Works from the Norlinda and José Lima Collection

-Among paintings, drawings, photographs, sculptures and facilities, made by some of the most recognized contemporary artists, Portuguese and foreign, this exhibition highlights the diversity of the Norlinda and José Lima collection in stylistic, temporal and geographical terms.
+Among paintings, drawings, photographs, sculptures and installations, created by some of the most recognized contemporary artists, both Portuguese and foreign, this exhibition highlights the diversity of the Norlinda and José Lima Collection in stylistic, temporal and geographical terms.
 The selected works contextualize the dualism between discourse and silence in contemporary art.
-According to curator Luísa Soares Oliveira, “among the works that appeal to the narrative and those that seem to demand silence, each of us will build a personal path, knowing beforehand that it also includes the memories and experiences we bring with us.
-The exhibition invites the public to establish discourses, silences and connections that emerge when in the face of works, endowing it with their instruments of understanding the artistic expression, and it is to the exercise of this freedom that this exposure intends to respond ”.
+According to curator Luísa Soares Oliveira, “between the works that appeal to narrative and those that seem to demand silence, each one of us will build a personal path, knowing in advance that it also includes the memories and experiences that we bring with us.
+The exhibition invites the public to establish for themselves the speeches, silences and connections that emerge when faced with the works, providing them with their instruments for understanding artistic expression, and it is to the exercise of this freedom that this exhibition intends to respond”.

-The Norlinda and José Lima collection is one of the largest private art collections in the country: it comprises approximately one thousand and two hundred works of art where about two hundred and fifty Portuguese artists and two hundred and thirty international artists are represented.
-It started in 1980 and covers a period of almost a hundred years marked between 1926 and 2020, with higher concentration in the artistic production of the last forty years.
-The collection, in deposit in the municipality of S. João da Madeira since 2008, is accessible to the public through a regular exhibition program at the Oliva Art Center.
+The Norlinda and José Lima Collection is one of the largest private art collections in the country: it comprises approximately 1,200 works of art, representing around 250 Portuguese artists and 230 international artists.
+It began in 1980 and covers a period of almost one hundred years, between 1926 and 2020, with a greater concentration on the artistic production of the last forty years.
+The collection, in storage in the Municipality of S. João da Madeira since 2008, is accessible to the public through a regular program of exhibitions at the Centro de Arte Oliva.

 International Arts Center José de Guimarães

-“Multiplied Voice” brings together a set of artists who exploit the narrative substance of the voice or who understand the museum as a space of resonances, singularities and distortions.
-“Multiplied Voice” also evokes the time of listening and speech in the museum.
+“Voz Multiplicada” brings together a group of artists who explore the narrative substance of the voice or who understand the museum as a space of resonances, singularities and distortions.
+“Voz Multiplicada” also evokes the time of listening and speaking in the museum.

-In the last ten years, CIAJG has consolidated a project that combines experience, freedom and rigor, from the work of José de Guimarães and your collections.
-The artistic cycle “beyond history”, imagined by Nuno Faria-launched the idea of a “labyrinth museum” that proposed to “reincarnate” our perception, from visible and invisible things.
-More than an exhibition program, CIAJG has stated, in those years, the idea of meeting as ritual.
-Recently, under the uncertain sign of the pandemic, we inaugurated a new CIAJG moment which is the sum of what comes from behind, and which adds other directions and other visions.
-“In the margins of fiction,” the title of the current artistic cycle places the fictions at the center of our reflections.
-The fiction that has its own real, and makes us experience new ways to relate.
-To imagine the future of CIAJG, is to want to build new meanings with the léXico who was sown: enchantment, history, fiction ... and affirming the ritual of the meeting as the possibility of activating the museum.
+Over the past ten years, the CIAJG has consolidated a project that combines experimentalism, freedom and rigor, based on the work of José de Guimarães and its collections.
+The artistic cycle “Beyond History”, imagined by Nuno Faria – launched the idea of a “maze-museum” which set out to “reenchant” our perception, based on visible and invisible things.
+More than an exhibition program, the CIAJG affirmed, in those years, the idea of meeting as a ritual.
+Recently, under the uncertain sign of the pandemic, we inaugurated a new moment for the CIAJG that is the sum of what comes from behind, and which adds other directions and other visions.
+“On the margins of fiction”, the title of the current artistic cycle, places fiction at the center of our reflections.
+Fiction that has its own reality, and makes us experience new ways of relating to each other.
+Imagining the future of the CIAJG is wanting to build new meanings with the léxico that was sown: enchantment, history, fiction...
+And to affirm the ritual of the encounter as a possibility of activating the museum.